 Yes.
 When social media posts cross the line and contain offensive messages that contribute to a hostile work environment or cause an employee to feel threatened, it can be considered online harassment.
 Just because employees are not in the physical workplace location or on the clock, it doesn’t mean they can say anything they want to other employees.

 According to state and federal laws, discriminatory or sexual comments to a colleague online or in the workplace can still be considered workplace harassment.

 What is workplace sexual harassment on social media?

 Sexual harassment on social media in a workplace context is unwanted behavior of a sexual nature or behavior targeted against a person based on sex.
 It may be quid pro quo activity that includes demanding actions or favors from someone with promises of beneficial treatment or threats of penalties.

 In addition, it can also be behavior that creates a pervasively hostile work environment.
-Social media can be used to perpetrate sexual harassment in a workplace context if individuals who work together in a professional setting, such as coworkers, interact using social media.
+Social media can be used to perpetrate sexual harassment in a workplace context if individuals who work together in a professional setting, such as coworkers or supervisors and subordinates, interact using social media.

-Some types of workplace harassment using social media may include:
+Some examples of workplace harassment using social media may include: